raufoon/pseudocode-forall/README.md

 * Inheritance with `INHERITS`, `SUPER` calls
 * Object instantiation with `MyObject ← NEW MyClass(...)`

-### Currently unsupported features from CAIE Pseudocode
+### Currently known unsupported features from CAIE Pseudocode

 * Values of enums are not type-casted to integers automatically.
 You must use `ord(<enum-value>)` and `<enum-name>(<integer>)` to type-cast between them.
 So you have to write `NextSeason <- Season(MyPointer^ + 1)` instead of `NextSeason <- MyPointer^ + 1`.
-* Number ranges in case-statements do not yet support negative initial value, for example, `-10 TO 10: <case-body>`
+* Number ranges in case-statements do not yet support negative initial value, for example, `-10 TO 10: <case-body>`.

 ## License